MarionChaff/GCP-loader/README.md

 # GCP-loader
-Uploads files individually from a local directory to a google cloud storage bucket
+Uploads files one-by-one from a local directory to a Google Cloud Storage bucket.
+Useful for efficiently handling large volumes of files or large file sizes.
+Requires Python 3.10.6 and google-cloud-storage package.